 Am I entitled to a share of our property even if it is all in my abuser’s name?

-It depends, if you are married.
-In California, all property acquired during the marriage by the labors of each spouse is presumed to be community property.
-Each spouse is entitled to an equal share of the community property when the marriage ends.
-The court is interested in how the property was acquired and when the property was acquired.
-The court is not as interested in whose name is on the title.
-If you want to know how the court may decide if a particular piece of property is separate or community property, consult an attorney.
+It depends.
+This is a complicated question and depends, in part, on whether you are married to your abuser or you are registered domestic partners.
+In California, all property acquired or earned during the marriage or partnership is presumed to be community property, which means it is the joint property of each spouse or partner.
+Each spouse or partner is entitled to an equal share of the community property when the marriage or partnership ends.
+The court is most interested in how the property was acquired and when the property was acquired.
+Titles don’t always matter.
+If you are not married to or in a registered domestic partnership with your abuser, or if you want to know how the court may decide if a particular piece of property is separate or community property, consult an attorney.

 Am I entitled to a share of our property even if my abuser is the only one who worked outside of the home during our marriage and therefore paid for everything?

-It depends.
-In California, all property acquired during the marriage by the labors of each spouse is presumed to be community property.
-Each spouse is entitled to an equal share of the community property when the marriage ends.
-This is true whether both spouses worked outside the home or only one spouse worked outside the home.
-The court is interested in how the property was acquired and when the property was acquired.
+If you were married to your abuser or in a registered domestic partnership, probably yes.
+If you were not married or registered domestic partners, the issue becomes more complicated.
+In California, all property acquired or earned during a marriage or domestic partnership presumed to be community property, which means it is the joint property of each spouse or partner.
+Each spouse or partner is entitled to an equal share of the community property when the marriage or partnership ends.
+This is true whether both spouses or partners worked outside the home or only one person worked outside the home.
+The court is most interested in how the property was acquired and when the property was acquired.
 The court is not interested in whose job earned the money to pay for the property.
-If you want to know how the court may decide if a particular piece of property is separate or community property, consult an attorney.
+If are not married to or in a registered domestic partnership with your abuser, or if you want to know how the court may decide if a particular piece of property is separate or community property, consult an attorney.
 Back to top»